lianghongzhuo/PointNetGPD/README.md

 ![](data/gripper.svg)

 ## Generated Grasp Dataset Download
-You can download the dataset from: https://tams.informatik.uni-hamburg.de/research/datasets/PointNetGPD_grasps_dataset.zip
+- You can download the dataset from: https://tams.informatik.uni-hamburg.de/research/datasets/PointNetGPD_grasps_dataset.zip
+- After download, extract the zip file and rename it to `ycb_grasp`
+- Move the folder to `$PointNetGPD_FOLDER/PointNetGPD/data/`

 ## Generate Your Own Grasp Dataset